jondowson/zkp/README.md

 ### 2. Installation Using Docker

 To streamline the setup process, you can utilize Docker to run the project without installing Node.js or npm locally.
 See the Dockerfile and entrypoint.sh files for more details.
+Note that for the Docker installation the container mounts the host machines file system to access the project itself.

 1. **Install Docker:**

-   Ensure Docker is installed on your system.
-If it's not already installed, you can download it from the [official Docker website](https://www.docker.com/get-started/).
+   If not already installed, you can download it from the [official Docker website](https://www.docker.com/get-started/).

 2. **Pull the Docker Image:**